Jay-Jay Feeney: Career

+Early career

 Feeney began her radio career doing six weeks of work experience at Energy FM in New Plymouth at the age of 15.
 Over the next two years, she helped out with station promotions.

-Feeney left school at the end of sixth form and studied towards a certificate in Media Studies at Taranaki Polytechnic, while continuing to work at Energy FM; she had her first on-air radio work in February 1991, when the usual 1 am – 7 am weekend host didn't show up.
+Feeney left school at the end of sixth form and studied towards a certificate in Media Studies at Taranaki Polytechnic, while continuing to work at Energy FM; she had her first on-air radio work in February 1991, when the usual 1 am – 7 am weekend host did not show up.
 She was later given the Monday-Friday midnight – 6 am shift, then a couple of weeks later, promoted to 7 pm – midnight.

+Radio career

 In 1994, she moved to The Breeze in Hamilton, where she hosted the drive show.
 She then left four months later, to host the drive show (2 pm – 7 pm) on the new station The Edge, where she started on air on 26 September 1994.
 In May 1995, she moved to host breakfast (6 am – 10 am) with Malcolm Paul, and drive (10 am – 2 pm) by herself.

 In 2015, she appeared in the sixth series of Dancing with the Stars, where she placed fourth.
 In 2017, Feeney left The Edge after hosting for 23 years, with her last day on air being 22 December 2017.

 In April 2018, she began on More FM, hosting the drive show, Jase & Jay-Jay Driving You Home, with Jason Gunn.
 Paul "Flynny" Flynn joined the show in May 2019, which became Jay-Jay, Flynny & Jase Driving You Home.
 Gunn subsequently left the show, and it is now known as Jay-Jay & Flynny Driving You Home.

 In June 2024, Feeney announced that she would be leaving More FM.
-She hosted her final broadcast with the station on July 5, 2024.
+She hosted her final broadcast with the station on 5 July 2024.

+PodLab & How To Have Sex Podcast

 After leaving More FM, Feeney along with her ex-husband Dom Harvey established their own Podcast studio, PodLab.

-Honors and awards
+In 2026, Feeny began to co-host her first podcast with Sex & Relationship Coach Melissa Vranjes called How To Have Sex.

+Awards

 Feeney won her first two radio awards, for Best Individual Air Personality, in 1995 and 1996.
 In 2012, the show won Best Morning Show at the New Zealand Radio Awards.
 In 2014, Feeney hosted the New Zealand Radio Awards and the show won Best Morning Show, The Sir Paul Holmes Broadcaster of the Year award, and the 'Blackie' award (named in honor of broadcaster Kevin Black).
 In 2018, she received a New Zealand Radio Award for Outstanding Contribution to Radio.

-Works
+Books

 In 2013 she published an autobiographical book about her struggle with fertility, Misconception: A True Story of Life, Love and Infertility.
 In 2016 she published a memoir, Life on the Edge.